Peacock Alley (1922 film): Reception

 The film was one of Murray's most successful films, and one of the biggest hits of 1922.
 The film was so successful it was the only silent film of Murray's that she remade as the "talkie" Peacock Alley, though major changes were made to the plot.

 Legal case

 The character "Cleo of Paris" was a parody of Cléo de Mérode.
 Upon learning of the film and its portrayal of her as a courtesan, de Mérode was unhappy about the portrayal, stating, "I lead and have always led the quietest of lives, I do not seek any publicity, and I really do not wish to be given any against my will, especially that sort of publicity."
 She went on to attempt to sue the filmmakers for 100,000 francs in damages, alleging that the film injured her reputation and was defamatory.
 The case was unsuccessful.

 Preservation

 With no prints of Peacock Alley located in any film archives, it is considered a lost film.
-In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.